input-output-hk/marlowe-runner/public/about.md

-#### Marlowe Run Lite

-Deploy smart contracts on Cardno with the speed of light.
+Deploy smart contracts on Cardno with the speed of light!